THE HURVA SYNAGOGUE IN THE JEWISH QUARTER

 When Jerusalem came out of the walls in the late 19th century, the Jewish settlement in the Old City dwindled, and events in the 20th century only exacerbated the situation.
 The "Etz Chaim" yeshiva moved to its new home in the "Mahane Yehuda" neighborhood and even opened branches in many neighborhoods in the new city.
 The noise and commotion that characterized the "ruin" courtyard disappeared, and for there to be a minyan on Saturdays in the Great Synagogue, people had to be recruited, who came especially from the neighborhoods outside the wall.

 The situation worsened mainly in the 1930s and 1940s.
 In the regulations issued by the Knesset of Israel, which united the Ashkenazi Kollel in Jerusalem, we find in sections 12 and 13 the need to preserve the minyan in the Great Synagogue.
 In the ruin of R. Yehuda the Chassid, and especially on Shabbat, and so it is stated in the regulations: The society will set one Shabbat a year and it is the "Nasha" affair, in which all members of the society will come to pray together in the Great Synagogue which is in the ruins of R. Yehuda the Chassid.
 During the War of Independence on May 27, 1948, the "ruin" was occupied by the Jordanian Legion and the dome of the Great Synagogue was blown up.
 After the Six-Day War, the Menachem Zion Synagogue was restored, and today it serves the residents of the district.
-The Great Synagogue, in fact, was rebuilt and inaugurated on March 15, 2010.
+The Great Synagogue was rebuilt and inaugurated on March 15, 2010.

 The "Hurva" synagogue in the Jewish quarter of Jerusalem is probably the most interesting synagogue to visit, join me for a private guided tour of old Jerusalem and the Jewish quarter to find out all about the traditions and scandals in the past 400 years.